artem-zinnatullin/TheContext-Podcast/show_notes/Episode_23.md

-# Episode 23: Rise of the Machines
+# Episode 23: Rise of the Machines (droidcon Berlin 2018)

 ### [How to listen & subscribe](https://github.com/artem-zinnatullin/TheContext-Podcast)